eliteraspberries/hipshot/README.rst

-Hipshot converts a video file into a single image simulating a long-exposure photograph.
+Hipshot converts a video file or series of photographs into a single image simulating a long-exposure photograph.

 Installation
 ============